What is Making Tax Digital (MTD)?

-As you are probably aware, Making Tax Digital (MTD) is part of the Government’s plan to digitalise the UK tax system, by replacing paper tax returns with digital returns.
+Making Tax Digital (MTD) is part of the Government’s plan to digitise the UK tax system, by replacing paper tax returns with digital returns.

 What are the advantages of MTD for our clients?

-- Paperwork and filing will be dramatically reduced, as will manual data entry because MTD compatible software will automatically record income and outgoings.
+- Paperwork, filing and manual data entry will be dramatically reduced because MTD compatible software will automatically record income and outgoings

-- Hopefully this process should make your Year End less stressful because all your records will be up to date.
+- Your Year End should be less stressful because all your records will be up to date

 Who will be affected from 1 April 2019?

-From 1 April 2019, VAT registered businesses that are above the VAT threshold (currently £85k) will be required to keep their records digitally and submit VAT returns to HMRC using MTD-compatible software.
+From this date onwards, VAT registered businesses that are above the VAT threshold (currently £85k) will be required to keep their records digitally and submit VAT returns to HMRC using MTD-compatible software.

 What does this mean for our VAT registered clients?

-Please remember, if we are not currently filing your VAT for you – the responsibility for filing still lies with you.
+Please remember, if we don’t currently file your VAT for you, the responsibility for filing still lies with you.
 If you wish to add this service to your package please contact us.